 The term AFRIKIN is the fusion of two words “Africa (the continent) and Kinship (a sharing of characteristics or origins)”.
-The concept was created as a foundation for people of color to share in our collective and individual experiences around the world, a diverse population of over 2.3 billion people.
+The concept was created as a foundation for our people to share in our collective and individual experiences around the world, a diverse population of over 2.3 billion people.

-AFRIKIN® presents current culture through art, fashion, talks, food, innovation and performance – ways to connect, communicate and experience the lives and perspectives of our brothers and sisters – our AFRIKIN® – in the languages of the people.
+AFRIKIN is future focused.
+AFRIKIN presents current culture through art, fashion, talks, food, innovation and performance – ways to connect, communicate and experience the lives and perspectives of our brothers and sisters – our AFRIKIN – in the languages of the people.